alakshyam/appdynamicsplaformadminlinuxservice/README.md

-# appdynamicsplaformadminlinuxservice
+# Enterprise Console Service for AppDynamics on Linux Platform
-This script can be copied in Linux to run the Enterprise Console as Linux Service
+This script can be copied in Linux with modifications to run the Enterprise Console as Linux Service.
+To ensure that Enterprise Console keeps on running in case of server restart.

 ## Pre-requisites
 Make sure that enterprise console is installed on the linux server